Lakeer – Forbidden Lines: Plot

-Karan Rana (Sohail Khan) and Bindiya (Nauheed Cyrusi) are childhood friends and live with Karan's brother Arjun Rana (Sunny Deol).
-Karan's feelings for Bindiya are more than just of a friend; however, she is unaware of his feelings and falls in love with a sweet boy named Saahil (John Abraham) gradually.
+Karan Rana (Sohail Khan) and Bindiya (Nauheed Cyrusi) are childhood friends and live with Karan's brother Arjun Rana (Sunny Deol), a very powerful and wealthy gangster.
+Arjun was actually adopted from the poor slums as a young boy by Suraj Rana and Karan is Suraj’s real son and Bindiya, the daughter of one of Suraj’s former colleagues.
+After both fathers died, Bindiya was adopted into Arjun’s household and he looked out for both her and Karan while growing up.
+Now, Karan's feelings for Bindiya are more than just of a friend; however, she is unaware of his feelings and falls in love with Saahil Mishra (John Abraham) gradually.
+Saahil comes from a low class society in the same slums that Arjun once grew up in and attends the same college as Karan and Bindiya.

-One day, Karan sees the love letter by Saahil and then tears it apart.
+One day, Karan sees a love letter by Saahil to Bindiya and tears it up.
 His friend Rony (Apoorva Agnihotri) humiliates Saahil about falling in love with Bindiya and being so poor.
 Saahil gets angry and tries to kill himself.
-However, when Saahil's brother Sanju (Sunil Shetty), who is a car mechanic, finds him unconscious and badly wounded, he cannot control his anger and goes looking for Rony.
+However, when Saahil's brother Sanjay "Sanju" Mishra (Sunil Shetty), who is a car mechanic, finds him unconscious and badly wounded, he cannot control his anger and goes looking for Rony.
 However, when Sanju gets to the college, he sees Karan sitting down, wearing Rony's jacket with his name on the back, and starts beating him up in public.
-Karan is hospitalised when Sanju finds out that he has beaten Karan and not Rony.
-Arjun, a very powerful and wealthy gangster, wants to avenge Sanju for badly beating up his brother.
+Karan is hospitalized when Sanju finds out that he has beaten Karan and not Rony.
+Arjun wants to seek revenge against Sanju for badly beating up his younger brother.
 However, Arjun is unaware of Bindiya's feelings for Saahil and Karan's for Bindiya.
 Saahil advises Sanju to give up his violent ways.
 Sanju hands himself to Arjun and gets badly beaten up by his men.
 Saahil apologizes to Sanju and decides to leave Bindiya.